 Company debt issuance in Europe will shrink as much as 37 percent in 2013 after sales this year were inflated by borrowers locking in record-low rates to refinance debt early.

 Corporate borrowers will raise as little as 105 billion euros ($136 billion) from bonds next year compared with 167 billion euros so far this year, according to Harpreet Parhar, a strategist at Credit Agricole SA (ACA) who compared sales in euros from investment-grade and high junk-rated European issuers.
-Morgan Stanley (MS) sees a 15 percent fall in high-grade sales in 2013, while Societe Generale SA (GLE) predicts a 6 percent drop.
+Morgan Stanley (MS:US) sees a 15 percent fall in high-grade sales in 2013, while Societe Generale SA (GLE) predicts a 6 percent drop.

 Company treasurers are taking advantage of rock-bottom yields to raise debt from investors seeking better returns than the near-zero rates on the safest government debt.
 Borrowers are concerned credit markets will be less benign next year should Europe’s recession worsen and tensions over austerity measures increase amid elections in Italy and Germany.